 Every person born into the human race since the fall has been under a death sentence.
 No matter how good or moral a person may be, “all have sinned, and come short of the glory of God” (Romans 3:23).
 And “the wages of sin is death” (Romans 6:23).
 We needed deliverance from death, but our righteousness could never be equal to the task.
-The best person, no matter how hard they try, will still come short of the glory of God.
+The best person, no matter how hard he or she tries, will still come short of the glory of God.
 Someone may say, "I'm as good as any person who goes to your church."
-That may be true, but God doesn't grade "on the curve".
-He demands 100% righteousness.
+That may be true, but God doesn't grade "on the curve"; He demands 100% righteousness.
 True, some come closer than others, but all will come short.

 We had a debt that we owed to God that we could not pay (Romans 5:12).
 He who knew no sin became as sin that we who knew no righteousness could be made the righteousness of God in Christ (II Corinthians 5:21).
 He would place all of His righteousness upon my record so that I might be viewed upon by God as having the righteousness of Christ.
 Now that’s a loving God!
 Do you realize all that you will miss if you reject Christ as your Saviour?

 PRAYER, Father I thank You for Jesus who paid the sin debt that I owed and could never repay.
 Although I strive to live righteously, I still fall short of perfection; I thank You that my standing is “in Christ” and His shed blood has washed my sins away.
 In Jesus name, Amen!

 If this post in any way, has blessed you,

 please share this website and its articles with others:

 Dr. Blackman is passionate about helping others grow in the grace of the Lord.
 His devotions are centered on how to grow closer to the Lord through a personal relationship.